sown/flash/README.md

 ## AR150
 1. Bring up the wired interface on your computer on the IP address **192.168.1.2** with a subnet mask of **255.255.255.0**.
 2. Plug in a network cable between your computer and the node.
-It should not matter which interface Ethernet socket but the **WAN** socket is technically the more appropriate choice.
+It should not matter which Ethernet socket but the **WAN** socket is technically the more appropriate choice.
-3. Run the ar150.py script specifying the , using the command below, substituting the variables shown in capitals:
+3. Run the ar150.py script using the command below, substituting the variables shown in capitals:
 ```
 ./ar150.py /PATH/TO/FIRMWARE/IMAGE.bin
 ```